Grade Level: 4 (3-5)

 Draw a diagram of a Bohr model (see Figure 2) on the board and explain to the students that all matter (everything around them) is made of atoms.
 An atom has a positively-charged nucleus and negatively-charged electrons surrounding the nucleus.
 In the nucleus are protons, which have a positive charge, and neutrons, which have a neutral charge (neither positive nor negative).

 Tell students that static electricity and current electricity both depend on electrons.
 An electron can move from one atom to another trying to balance charge, and creating electricity.
 Let the students know that they will learn more about each type of electricity in the activity and future lessons in this unit.
+Following the lesson, conduct the associated activity Static Cling to have students explore static electricity using a comb (or balloon), O-shaped cereal and Styrofoam pellets.

 Lesson Background and Concepts for Teachers